KittiKovacs/Quahog_Bulletin-MS3/README.md

 To create an option for marking posts as favorites and displaying them on the User's profile page I required guidance from my Mentor as I wasn't able to find a useful example that I could study.
 The solution was to create a new key-value pair in the user object "favorite_posts" which takes the post_ids as values.
 This is used in the save_post function in the application so that if the save button is clicked it updates the user's object.

+#### Post deletion
+After adding a modal that asks the user to confirm they want to delete the post I noticed that it's not deleting the post I intended to delete, but the first one in the list.
+This was caused by the fact that the posts are created in a loop.
+I overcame this by using id="delete{{loop.index}}" as the id of the modal which gives a different number at the end of delete for every modal that's created in the loop.

 ## Deployment